What is radiothermoplasty?

 - Throughout the procedure, your doctor/nurse will need feedback from you about your perception of heat and the level of pain or discomfort you are experiencing.
 RF levels will be adjusted up or down accordingly so that therapeutic levels of heat are achieved without excessive discomfort.

-- Treatment time varies according to area(s) treated and the number of times the tip is passed over the skin.
+- Treatment time varies according to the area(s) treated and the number of times the tip is passed over the skin.
 A Thermage procedure can take anything between 1 to 2 hours from start to end.

 - Some redness and swelling may be experienced after the procedure, which may last for 1-2 hours, or at most, for a few days.
 The redness may be covered with makeup.

 - Results are difficult to predict.
 It appears to be ineffective for some people.
-Some see an improvement immediately or within a few weeks, whilst others only see improvement after 2-3 months.
+Some see an improvement immediately or within a few weeks, while others only see improvement after 2-3 months.
 New collagen is growing for up to 6 months after treatment so improvements should be visible right up till this time.

 - Take post-treatment photographs at 1-2 month intervals following treatment